matplotlib/matplotlib/doc/users/colormapnorms.rst

 Custom normalization: Two linear ranges
 -----------------------------------------

-It is possible to define your own normalization, as shown in the example below.
-This example is plotting the same data as the :func:`colors:SymLogNorm` example, but this time a different linear map is used for the negative number than the positive.
+It is possible to define your own normalization.
+This example plots the same data as the :func:`colors:SymLogNorm` example, but a different linear map is used for the negative data values than the positive.
 (Note that this example is simple, and does not account for the edge cases like masked data or invalid values of *vmin* and *vmax*)

 .. note::
+   This may appear soon as :func:`colors.OffsetNorm`

-   As above, non-symetric mapping of data to color is non-standard practice, and should be used advisedly.
+   As above, non-symetric mapping of data to color is non-standard practice, and should only be used advisedly.

 .. plot:: users/plotting/examples/colormap_normalizations_custom.py
    :include-source: